Modeling unsteady loads on wind-turbine blade sections from periodic structural oscillations and impinging gusts: Methods

-To validate our method for the specific problem of interest, transfer-function values for the unsteady lift response of an airfoil in a sinusoidal gust are compared with the normalized Sears function (given by Equations \ref{eqn:L_gust} and \ref{eqn:L_gust_qs}) in Figure \ref{fig:sears}.
+Finally, a comparison with existing experimental results is provided to validate our approach for the specific problem of interest.
+Transfer-function values for the unsteady lift response of an airfoil in a sinusoidal gust are compared with the normalized Sears function (given by Equations \ref{eqn:L_gust} and \ref{eqn:L_gust_qs}) in Figure \ref{fig:sears}.
 The results from four simulations at two Reynolds numbers and gust-angle amplitudes are shown, in addition to experimental data from the wind-tunnel experiments of \citet{wei_insights_2019} at similar Reynolds numbers.
-Good agreement is seen between the theoretical, experimental, and numerical results, further suggesting that the simulation paradigm of this study is approrpriate for study of the superposed gust-oscillation problem.
+Good agreement is seen between the theoretical, experimental, and numerical results, suggesting that the simulation paradigm of this study is appropriate for studying the superposed gust-oscillation problem.

-Based on these tests, we are reasonably confident that we capture all the relevant physics in our use of NaluCFD -- especially in the limit of small perturbations, where separation and related nonlinear effects should be relatively negligible.